Beyond the Studios

 Radiance and Shadows, painting by Maree Kelly (image supplied)

-13 June // Maree Kelly (Gunnedah) is exhibiting at NERAM with two other artists in a show titled From Gunnedah to Gara Gorge, opening on 13 June.
+NOW OPEN // Maree Kelly (Gunnedah) is exhibiting at NERAM with two other artists in a show titled From Gunnedah to Gara Gorge, opening on 13 June.
 Until 20 July.
 MORE

 News from our Studio Co!Lab members